danforbes/substrate-wiki/Style-Guide.md

 # Style Guide for Rust in Polkadot

 - Indent using tabs
-- Never have spaces on a line before a non-whitespace character starts
+- Never have spaces on a line prior to a non-whitespace character
 - Follow-on lines are only ever a single indent from the original line.
 ```rust
 fn long_simple_calculation(some_long_variable_a: i8, some_long_variable_b: i8) -> bool {